rbreesems/flamingo/README.md

 - Support for a buzzer haptic for RSSI - see the detailed section below.

-The `firmware/variants/rak4631/platformio.ini` file contains different targets for thes various capabilities.
-All targets contain the hop limit modifications.
+The `firmware/variants/rak4631/platformio.ini` file contains different targets for these various capabilities.
+All targets contain the hop limit and admin command modifications.

-1. `env:rak4631` - just contains hop limit modifications
+1. `env:rak4631` - just contains hop limit/admin modifications
-2. `env:rak4631_slink` - enables serial link modifications
+2. `env:rak4631_slink` - `env:rak4631` + enables serial link modifications
-3. `env:rak4631_buzzer` - enables buzzer modifications ( no serial link)
+3. `env:rak4631_buzzer` - `env:rak4631` + enables buzzer modifications

 See the `tested_firmware` directory for pre-built firmware, all built from the `may2025` branch.